What is Net Operating Income (NOI) for Short-Term Rentals?

 - Capital expenditures like a new HVAC system sit below the NOI line

-- Income taxes vary by owner structure and are excluded
+- Income taxes vary by owner structure, so they're excluded

 When to Use This Metric and Seasonal Guidance

-- Peak season pricing adjustments: Revenue may jump 40–60% in summer or holiday months, but cleaning costs, utilities, and wear-and-tear rise alongside it.
-A higher nightly rate doesn't guarantee proportional NOI gains.
+- Peak season pricing adjustments: Revenue may jump 40-60% in summer or holiday months, but cleaning costs, utilities, and wear-and-tear rise too.
+A higher nightly rate doesn't guarantee proportional operating income gains.

-- Off-season strategy shifts: When occupancy dips below 50%, fixed costs consume a larger share of each booking.
-That's the moment to reassess minimum-stay requirements or explore monthly rental pricing.
+- Off-season strategy shifts: When occupancy dips below 50%, fixed costs like insurance and property management fees consume a larger share of each booking.
+Reassess minimum-stay requirements or monthly rental pricing.

-- Before capital expenditure decisions: Run the calculation after accounting for seasonal expense swings to confirm an upgrade pays for itself within a reasonable window.
+- Before capital expenditure decisions: Run the calculation after accounting for seasonal expense swings to confirm an upgrade pays for itself within 18-24 months.

 How It Affects Other Metrics

-The exception is markets with extreme seasonality, where filling shoulder-season nights at a lower ADR still beats the fixed costs of vacancy.
+The exception: markets with extreme seasonality where filling shoulder-season nights at lower ADR still beats vacancy costs.

 Track Your Property's Real Profitability